hyperbudget/hyperbudget-backend/README.md

 `cp config.json.example config.json && vim config.json`

-This is how you configure the app.
-For now.
-The next step in development will be to store this information in the db.
-In general, you want at the very least to keep the "income", "expenditure", and "main income" categories for the app to be useful, but you probably also want to tweak the categories to whatever is meaningful to you!

 ### Run

-The port and host can be configured in the `BUDGET_PORT` and `BUDGET_HOST` env vars.
+The port and host can be configured in the `PORT` and `HOST` env vars.

 `npm start`